NATURE'S PAINTINGS

 At the Tepees I read that the dry mud formations had once been part of a huge river system that carved the landscape.
 The Chinde system scoured the land and left behind deep gorges and mud domes.

-A huge raven waits for a handout
+A huge raven waits for a handout at the Blue Mesa pull-out. |

 Blue Mesa Trail, a mile loop down into the badlands, offered a strenuous mid-morning workout.

-A steep trail leads us into the
+A steep trail leads us into the heart of the badlands at Blue Mesa. |

 No collapsing today, but it was definitely hot.

-Petrified logs collect in all the run-offs beneath Blue Mesa.
+Petrified logs collect in all the run-offs beneath Blue Mesa. |

 The trail provided unusual perspectives of the steep slopes and petrified rubble that had tumbled from the Blue Mesa layer near the top.
 Close up we saw pebbles of so many different sizes cemented together in the conglomerate.
 The sign explained that was evidence of a fast-moving stream that carried the stones at such speed they couldn't be sorted.
 Then they were all suddenly dumped at once and roughly compacted.
 It was an interesting lesson for me in how geologists read and interpret history.